The Fair Work Ombudsman is continuing its blitz on employers who don’t comply with Compliance Notices.

 Inspectors commenced an investigation into the Hotel Newry last year as a result of receiving several complaints from the worker.

-They formed a belief the company failed to pay proper minimum wages and penalty rates for weekend, public holiday and evening work.
+Consequently, they believed the company failed to pay proper minimum wages and penalty rates for weekend, public holiday and evening work.

 Blitz is ‘a good sign’